 Version Support

-MySQL: Not supported PostgreSQL: Since 9.2 SQL Server: Not supported Oracle: Not supported SQLite: Not supported
+MySQL: Not supported PostgreSQL: Native since 9.2 SQL Server: Not supported Oracle: Not supported SQLite: Not supported

 Per-Database Syntax & Notes